Lekesoldat/sbanken-node/README.md

-# S'banken-node
+# 🏦 S'banken-node

-A package for communicating with the Sbanken API.
+A package for communicating with the S´banken API.

 ## Setup